ocizevskis/kotsvg/README.md

 Resulting in the same end image.

 However, for a simple element like an arrow, it would make sense to be able to set the same attributes as for any other svg shape element.
-Consequently, inheriting from shapes is often more practical, though this requires creating a private static method and calling that in the constructor (see `Arrow()` in custom.kt).
+Consequently, inheriting from shapes is often more practical -- simply create a private static method that processes your args and call that in the super constructor (see `Arrow()` in custom.kt).

 ## Currently Implemented Elements